Need a helping hand in your bonsai cultivation efforts? You should consider the Japanese Red Maple bonsai.

 Potting and Repotting

-You can report your Japanese Red Maple bonsai every other year.
+You can repot your Japanese Red Maple bonsai every other year.
 When you repot your bonsai plant, try to prune the roots.
-This plant is known for putting out strong roots, and you’ll find that your pot quickly becomes filled with vigorously-growing roots that can overwhelm the small space.
+This plant is known for putting out strong roots, and you’ll find that your bonsai pots quickly becomes filled with vigorously-growing roots that can overwhelm the small space.

 You should use a well-draining soil mixture that is specifically formulated for Japanese Red Maple and other bonsai.
 A bonsai soil mixed with lava rock or pumice will be best for this kind of plant.